SayedWahab-0502/Books_Junction/README.md

 # Books_Junction
- Books_Junction is an e-Commerce Reading Book's Shopping Android Application.
+ Books_Junction is an e-Commerce Reading Book's Shopping Android Application developed by using JAVA, XML and FIREBASE.

+This is a static application where users cannot shop any books but can register, login themself with authentic email and can view their profile detail under My_profile section after successful login and also user can update their profile details and can change their password as well.

+ This Application contains the Different categories of the Reading book’s like 1 - Educational Book’s
+2 - Story Book’s
+3 - Novel’s
+4 - Historical Book’s
+5 - Science Fiction Books.

  <h1>Screenshots of the Application</h1>